The highs and lows of the 'Baby Boomer budget'

 “Older Australians need more options when considering how best to use equity in their home,” Mr Henschke said.
 “But this is definitely a positive step to allow older people who are ‘asset rich and cash poor’ to access more money for day-to-day living.

 “However, it’s important that people understand the full implications of borrowing against their home.
-National Seniors members should contact our free service, the Financial Information Desk, which is available on 1300 020 110 or email email@example.com, for more information.
+National Seniors members should contact our free service, the Financial Information Desk, which is available via email email@example.com, for more information.

 Mr Henschke said National Seniors would to continue to urge the Federal Government to consider ways to support older people through downsizing.